 As the IFR notes, China will need to install 600,000 to 650,000 new industrial robots if it is to meet some of the targets set out in the Made in China program.

-When you consider that around 254,000 industrial robot units were sold in the global market throughout 2015, you can see the scale of the country’s ambition – not just in what might be called “traditional manufacturing” using advanced technology imported from beyond its borders, but in designing and producing advanced technology themselves and entering what some are calling a new age of “smart manufacturing”, based on much higher levels of machine-to-machine connectivity – a trend which is sometimes referred to as Industry 4.0 – which promises things like mass customisation, through the use of more dynamic or flexible production processes, made possible by a new generation of collaborative robotics and automation technologies.
+When you consider that around 254,000 industrial robot units were sold in the global market throughout 2015, you can see the scale of the country’s ambition – not just in what might be called “traditional manufacturing” using advanced technology imported from beyond its borders, but also in designing and producing advanced technology themselves and entering what some are calling a new age of “smart manufacturing”, based on much higher levels of machine-to-machine connectivity – a trend which is sometimes referred to as Industry 4.0 – which promises things like mass customisation, through the use of more dynamic or flexible production processes, made possible by a new generation of collaborative robotics and automation technologies.

 Already the second-largest or largest manufacturing nation in the world – depending on which statistics you read – “the country is aiming to become one of the top technological industrial nations within just a few years”, says the IFR.